-If there’s one universal truth among accountants, it’s this: They can’t live without Excel.
+If there’s one universal truth among accountants, it’s this: They can’t live without Excel-based accounting.
 Not even if they wanted to (which they don’t).

 Excel, in short, is an amazing invention.
 It has improved accountants’ lives immeasurably.
 Let’s talk about why:

 Part of the beauty of Excel is its simplicity.
-A seemingly infinite number of rows and columns for inputting data of all kinds.
+It delivers a seemingly infinite number of rows and columns for inputting data of all kinds.
 Then it organizes, massages and manipulates that data into charts and tables for presentation.
 In all kinds of accounting departments, Excel is the common language between their world and the world of their outside auditors, consultants and tax advisors.

 And since the data pile grows larger every day, the skills needed to sort through it become more important.
 Accountants who can succinctly interpret these datasets will be valuable employees within their companies.